genzarchitect/check-d/README.md

 ## 📋 Overview

 The **Arena Booking System** is a robust, scalable web platform built using microservices architecture designed to manage arena bookings for various events.
 Users can search for available arenas, view schedules, and make bookings.
-Administrators can manage arenas, handle booking conflicts, and generate reports.
-The platform integrates with **Razorpay** for payment processing and uses **MongoDB** for flexible data management.
+Owners can manage arenas, handle booking conflicts, and generate reports.
+The platform integrates with **Razorpay** for payment processing.

-This system leverages key microservices principles such as **API Gateway**, **role-based access control**, **multithreading**, and **scalability** to handle high traffic efficiently.
+This system leverages key microservices principles such as **API Gateway**, **Role-based access control**, **Multithreading**, and **Scalability** to handle high traffic efficiently.
 Backend services are deployed in **Docker containers** to ensure portability, scalability, and consistency across environments.

 ---